tjcsl/director4/docs/ARCHITECTURE.md

 ## Router

-The router runs HAProxy to forward requests to the orchestrator(s), as well as a small Flask application to update HAProxy's configuration upon requests from the manager.
+The router runs Nginx to forward requests to the orchestrator(s), as well as a small Flask application to update Nginx's configuration and generate Let's Encrypt certificates upon requests from the manager.